Should I Return to Study? The Nurse's Question...

-When you’re a nurse who has completed your initial nursing study, earned a diploma or degree, and become licensed as a healthcare professional, the very thought of returning to university
+When you’re a nurse who has completed your initial study, earned a diploma or degree and become licensed as a healthcare professional, the very thought of returning to university can be overwhelming.

 However, sometimes another course of study and the degree it bestows can be the best option for your success.
 The question of returning to study for further nursing education can indeed be a source of confusion and angst.
 How can you make such an important decision in a thoughtful manner, especially when considering every aspect of your life?

 When assessing the current state of your nursing career, there are various lines of inquiry that will empower your decision-making.
 A few to consider include, but are not limited to:

 Asking yourself questions and responding honestly is an important part of the career assessment process.
 It’s crucial to not only assess your work; you also need to assess your personal lifestyle, ascertaining if your work, family and the other aspects of your life mesh together.

 For instance, if you’re a mother and your current nursing position severely curtails your ability to spend time with your young children, a change may be necessary.
 Or, if your parents are ageing and you need to be more available to them, what change to your schedule or work responsibility would allow you to be more present for their mounting needs and declining health?
 And if you’re feeling professionally unfulfilled, how can you turn that around?

 There are no easy answers, and that’s why you must ask the difficult questions and answer with true honesty.

 Your future - both professional and personal - is entirely of your making.
 There are, of course, situations and forces beyond your control, so you have to make the choices that work best for you, your family and the career you’re in the process of creating.

 One thing entirely within your control is what you do next, even if that means doing nothing at all.
 However, if your life indeed allows for the financial and personal resources to return to study and further your education, this is something to consider.
 Here are more questions to ponder: